namaliii/inception/README.md

 ### Setup

 To set up the project, make sure to configure your domain to point to the local IP address of your virtual machine.
 For example, if your login is `anamieta`, the domain `anamieta.42.fr` should redirect to your local machine's IP.

+Additionally, you need to create a `.env` file located in the `srcs` directory for everything to work properly.
+A sample `.env` file is provided in the `srcs` folder.

 ### Contact